alphafox02/neumodvb/docs/lnbs.md

   control a rotor.
 The opposite is however not true: it is possible to indicate that the LNB is on a rotor, but without allowing the user to control the dish.

-* `Cur sat pos:` The actual satellite position the LNB points to.
-For an LNB on a positioner this will indicate the last known satellite to which the LNB points.
-This position may differ slightly from the true satellite position.
-For instance, for weaker satellites you may get a better signal by moving to a slightly "wrong" position if that reduces interference from a near by satellite.
+* `lnb usals`: This is the satellite position pointed to by the central LNB on a rotating dish.
+It also equals the USALS position used to control any USALS motor.
+For fixed LNBS, `USALS pos` is the location of the main network offered by the LNB.
+For Instance, for an LNB capable of receiving 9.0E and 10.0E, this will either be 9.0E or 10.0E.

     If your dish setup is imperfect, you may also need an USALS position different from the true satellite location.

     Using a "wrong" `USALS pos.` is also useful for other purposes.
 For instance, you could enter "10.0E" as the USALS. pos. for both the satellites 9.0E  and 10.0E.
 The dish will then remain at 10.0E if you tune to a service on 9.0E, reducing wear and tear if you switch frequently between both satellites.

-  If you install an "offset LNB", by which we mean a second LNB not in the central position on a rotating dish, then this satellite position is the position pointed to by the LNB and it will differe from the "USALS position",. which is the satellite pointed to by the central LNB
+    If you install an "offset LNB", by which we mean a second LNB not in the central position on a rotating dish, then this satellite position is the position pointed to by the LNB and it will differ from the "USALS position",. which is the satellite pointed to by the central LNB

     Note that this field is read only on this screen.
 It is estimated from `USALS pos` which can be set in the `networks` field or from the `positioner dialog`.

-* `USALS pos:` This is the satellite position pointed to by the central LNB on a rotating dish.
-It also equals the USALS position used to control any USALS motor.
-For fixed LNBS, `USALS pos` is the location of the main network offered by the LNB.
-For Instance, for an LNB capable of receiving 9.0E and 10.0E, this will either be 9.0E or 10.0E.
+* `Cur sat pos:` The actual satellite position the LNB points to.
+For an LNB on a positioner this will indicate the last known satellite to which the LNB points.
+This position may differ slightly from the true satellite position.
+For instance, for weaker satellites you may get a better signal by moving to a slightly "wrong" position if that reduces interference from a near by satellite.

 * `offset_angle`.
 If you install a second (offset) LNB on a rotating dish, it will point to a different satellite than the central LNB and hence the USALS position needs to be adjusted when pointing the offset LNB.
 This number is estimated